-Fibre is the best broadband available, delivering the ultra-fast speeds up to 940Mbps and the most consistent performance.
-The speed of your connection is determined by the plan you order from your broadband provider and your WiFi set up.
+Fibre is the best broadband available, delivering the ultra-fast speeds and the most consistent performance.
+The speed of your connection is determined by the plan you order from your broadband provider.
 We recommend at least 100Mbps to really unleash the benefits of fibre.

-100Mbps or 200Mbps fibre is great for households wanting to do more online, at the same time, without slowing anyone down.
+- Home Fibre Starter (50Mbps) or FIbre 300 (300Mbps) fibre is great for households wanting to do more online, at the same time, without slowing anyone down.
 You’ll be able to do more, and do it faster.
+There’s more information here about the benefits of a faster connection.

-Fibre is the best – and fastest – residential broadband connection available on our network.
+- Fibre Pro (920Gbps), also known as Fibre Max, is the fastest residential broadband connection available on our fibre network before moving up to Hyperfibre.
 If you’re already connected to our fibre network, upgrading is easy – simply talk to your broadband provider.

 This is our basic broadband service.
 It provides a good service with speeds of up to 24Mbps.